ziparker/PlotJuggler/README.md

 - Transform your data using a simple editor: derivative, moving average, integral, etc…
 - PlotJuggler can be easily extended using __plugins__.

-To see what PlotJuggler can do for you, take a look at [this 5 minutes video](https://vimeo.com/214389001)

 ![PlotJuggler](docs/plotjuggler3.gif)